- PwC has people who claim to be research fellows.

 “He said he was concerned about “the risk of collusion between auditors and management in this valley . . . with management paying us the fees and auditors picking and choosing what to call an audit issue.””

 Do research fellows at PwC have comments on why PwC is so ineffective at catching fraud and is willing to sell its signature?

 Is this a topic that your bosses at PwC are interested in having research fellows research on?
 Or would PwC prefer they didn’t?

 PwC expects people to be fooled by their title, which is not designed to be associated with an audit or consulting firm.
-The fact that PwC uses false titles for these resources should further call into question the information that PwC provides.
+PwC uses false titles for these resources should further call into question the information that PwC provides.
 PwC is not a research entity and the information they publish is unreliable.
 The fact they have fake titles for researchers that are copied from academics illustrates that PwC will not only lie about their faux research but try to mislead people even with titles.